 Authors are encouraged to report errors in their articles with regard to the accuracy of published information.
 Only errors that impact the article significantly will be considered.
 Corrections are made at the journal’s discretion.
 The correction procedure depends on the publication stage of the article.
 Corrections will be published under corrections and addendum in a later issue of the journal.

-The article may be retracted because of scientific misconduct in cases such as multiple submission, bogus claims of authorship, plagiarism or fraudulent use of data.
+The article may be retracted because of scientific misconduct in cases such as multiple submissions, bogus claims of authorship, plagiarism or fraudulent use of data.
 A signed statement from the concerned authors will be required to be submitted before an article can be retracted.
 Agreement of all authors of a paper is required before a retraction can be published.
 A notice of retraction will be published and linked to the original article clearly marked as a retracted.
 The notice will also include the reason for the retraction and who is retracting the article.
 The original article will not be removed from online or print versions of the journal, but will be identified as a retracted article.
 Retractions will also be listed on the contents page.

 Articles can be withdrawn either by the authors or the publisher.
 Article withdrawal by authors may be permitted only for the most compelling and unavoidable reasons, after submitting a letter signed by all authors of the article to the editorial office stating the reason for article withdrawal.
 Authors must not assume that their article has been withdrawn until they have received appropriate notification to this effect from the editorial office.
 If an article is found to violate the ethical publishing guidelines of NOBEL such as duplicate publication, plagiarism, fraudulent use of data, multiple submission or bogus claims of authorship, the publisher has all the rights to withdraw that article.